Overworked and underpaid - junior doctors can't go on like this.

 Junior doctor pay

-Junior doctors in England are guaranteed at least a 2% pay rise in 2022/23, as part of the multi-year pay deal agreed in 2019.
+Junior doctors in England are guaranteed a 2% pay rise in 2022/23, as part of the multi-year pay deal agreed in 2019.
 This contract also brought an additional £90 million investment and many significant improvements on the 2016 contract.

 From the BMA perspective, the deal provided a guarantee of annual uplifts that were higher than those seen since 2008, in the context of an uncertain time due to the potential impacts of an impending Brexit.
 82% of junior doctor members who voted in the referendum on the new contract, agreed to accept them.